If treatment for myelodysplastic syndrome stops working

 Sometimes the treatments used to control your symptoms are the same as those used to treat cancer.
 For instance, radiation might be used to help relieve bone pain caused by cancer that has spread to the bones.
 Or chemotherapy might be used to help shrink a tumor and keep it from blocking the bowels.
 But this is not the same as treatment to try to cure the cancer.

 At some point, you may want to think about hospice care.
 This is treatment that focuses on quality rather than length of life.
 Most of the time, it is given at home.
 Your cancer may be causing problems that need to be managed, and hospice is concerned with your comfort.
 You should know that while getting hospice care often means the end of treatments such as chemo and radiation, it doesn’t mean you can’t have treatment for the problems caused by your cancer or other health problems.
-You can learn more about hospice in our document called Hospice Care.
+You can learn more about hospice in our documents called Hospice Care and Nearing the End of Life.

 Staying hopeful is important, too.
 Your hope for a cure may not be as bright, but there is still hope for good times with family and friends – times that are filled with joy and meaning.
 Pausing at this time in your cancer treatment gives you a chance to focus on the most important things in your life.
 Now is the time to do some things you’ve always wanted to do and to stop doing the things you no longer want to do.
 Though the cancer may be beyond your control, there are still choices you can make.